charlieqiaoperth/Backend-demo-code-for-spaceco/README.md

 ## Jest and Supertest
 ### backend: `npm test`
 ## comments:
-### For demo, has not add test files for frontend test, this is similarity for functional test with backend.
-If need end to end test, I need to import new test tools to do.
+### For test, has not add test files for frontend test, this is similar for functional test with backend.
+If need end to end test, I need to import new test tools.
-### For Database: For test easy, I disconnect the database, but if need it , I can supply .env configuration files.
-So can't do test for signup new user without database.
+### For Database: I disconnect the database, but if need it , I can supply .env configuration files.
+So can't do demonstrate for signup new user without database.